-- a) All competitors who represent the YRA of Long Island Sound region in the Area B Championships shall comply with the eligibility requirements listed in the Area B Notice of Race. - b) The top two finishers at the Sears Cup YRA LIS Region Qualifier regatta, who are Junior Sailing Members or Instructor Members of the JSA and members of a sailing program located in the geographic region represented by the YRA of LIS, each qualify to be sponsored by the JSA at the Area B Championship. - d) Any sailor or team who advances to the Area B Championship as a JSA-sponsored sailor or team must commit to the entire U.S. Junior Sailing Championships series and be available to compete at the US National Championship if successful at the Area B Championship.
-Sailors must make their commitments known to the Chairperson of the JSA Board of Directors within 48 hours of the awards ceremony of the Sears Cup YRA LIS Region Qualifier. - e) If a sailor or team who qualifies does not go to the Area B Championship for any reason, the next finisher in the series may go as a JSA-sponsored sailor or team and so on.

-e) Entry fees for the Area B Championship for all JSA-sponsored sailors or teams who compete in the Area B Championship will be paid by the JSA following completion of the Area B Championship.
+- a) All competitors who represent the YRA of Long Island Sound in the Area B Championships shall comply with the eligibility requirements listed in the Area B Notice of Race. - b) The top two finishers of both the Club 420 and ILCA 6 classes at the Law Trophy Regatta and the top finisher at the Sears Cup YRA LIS Region Qualifier regatta, who are Junior Sailing Members or Instructor Members of the JSA and members of a sailing program located in the geographic area represented by the YRA of LIS, each qualify to be sponsored by the JSA at the Area B Championship. - d) Any sailor or team who advances to the Area B Championship as a JSA-sponsored sailor or team must commit to the entire U.S. Junior Sailing Championships series and be available to compete at the US National Championship if successful at the Area B Championship.
+Sailors must make their commitments known to the Chairperson of the JSA Board of Directors within 24 hours of the awards ceremony of the Law Trophy (Bemis and Smythe Trophy contenders) or the Sears Cup YRA LIS Region Qualifier. e) If a sailor or team who qualifies does not go to the Area B Championship for any reason, the next finisher in the series may go as a JSA-sponsored sailor or team and so on. - e) Entry fees for the Area B Championship for all JSA-sponsored sailors or teams who compete in the Area B Championship will be paid by the JSA following completion of the Area B Championship.